-Trump's lawyers deny his under investigation
+Trump's lawyers deny he's under investigation

 Sekulow’s denial that the President is under investigation has been made in the open on television.
 The claim that the President is under investigation was first made in an anonymously sourced story in the Washington Post.

 As I have repeatedly said, in any rational world an open and public denial would be given more weight than an anonymously sourced rumour.
 In the Russiagate scandal the media however is doing the opposite.
-Just as the New York Times refuses to retract its 14th February 2017 story about how US intelligence supposedly intercepted a large number of communications between members of the Trump campaign and Russian spies despite former FBI Director Comey publicly and on oath saying it is largely untrue, so the media apparently prefers to believe an anonymously sourced story in the Washington Post that the President is under investigation to the very public denial of his lawyer that he is.
+Just as the New York Times refuses to retract its 14th February 2017 story about how US intelligence supposedly intercepted a large number of communications between members of the Trump campaign and Russian spies despite former FBI Director Comey publicly and on oath saying it is largely untrue, so the media apparently prefers to believe an anonymously sourced story in the Washington Post that the President is under investigation to the very public denial that he is from his lawyer.

 In light of this it is difficult to disagree with the President that this whole affair has now developed all the worst qualities of a witch hunt.